newpatiente2e/docs/docs/25-form-recognizer-studio/10-intro-form-recognizer.md

 The custom template or custom form model relies on a consistent visual template to extract the labeled data.
 The accuracy of your model is affected by variances in the visual structure of your documents.
 Structured  forms such as questionnaires or applications are examples of consistent visual templates.

-Your training set will consist of structured documents where the formatting and layout are static and constant from one document instance to the next.
+Your training set will consist of structured documents where the formatting and layout is static and constant from one document instance to the next.
 Custom template models support key-value pairs, selection marks, tables, signature fields, and regions.
 Template models and can be trained on documents in any of the [supported languages](https://docs.microsoft.com/azure/applied-ai-services/form-recognizer/language-support).
 For more information, *see* [custom template models](https://docs.microsoft.com/azure/applied-ai-services/form-recognizer/concept-custom-template).

 ### Custom neural model